-6.11.1 I.R.
-Constraint
+6.7.1 IR Constraint

-The support structure design and configuration of the SVT is dictated by the configuration and assembly procedure of the machine components near the interaction point, as well as by the SVT geometry.
-The background condition dictates the need for a pair of Tungsten conical shield located about 25 cm from the IP on either side.
-There are two further Tungsten shields of cylindrical shape that are located symmetrically with respect to the I.P., starting just at the end of the conical ones and that are fixed at the calorimeter structure.
+The support structure design of the SVT is dictated by the configuration and assembly procedure of the machine components near the interaction point, as well as by the SVT geometry.
+The background condition imposes the need for a pair of Tungsten conical shield located about 25 cm from the IP on either side.
+There are two further Tungsten shields of cylindrical shape that are located symmetrically with respect to the IP, starting just at the end of the conical ones and that are fixed at the calorimeter structure.

-These conical shields and the final focus permanent magnets occupy most of the region below $17.2\ (300\ \mathrm{mrad})$ on both side of the I.P. .
-In order to minimize the mass inside the active tracking volume , it is desirable to mount all of the electronics below the 300 mrad cone.
+The conical shields and the final focus permanent magnets occupy most of the region below 17.2 (300 mrad) on both sides of the IP.
+In order to minimize the mass inside the active tracking volume, it is desirable to mount all of the electronics below the 300 mrad cone.
 This requires that in backward and forward directions electronics, cooling, cabling and supports must be confined in a volume of about one centimeter thick around the conical shields.
-The use of this small space below the 300 mrad must be carefully arranged with the needs of the accelerator.
+The use of this tight space below 300 mrad must be carefully arranged with the needs of the accelerator.
 The solid angle coverage of the SVT is therefore restricted to a region $17.2^{\circ} < \theta < 162.8^{\circ}$.
-The radial position the SVT fiducial volume is imposed by the inner radius of DCH at about 25 cm
+The radial position of the SVT fiducial volume is imposed by the inner radius of DCH at about 27 cm.

-The Berillium beam-pipe, about 2 cm in diameter and 40 cm long, is positioned symmetrically respect to the I.P. and it supports directly the L0 detector.
+The Beryllium beam-pipe, cooled by liquid forced convection, is about 2 cm in diameter and 40 cm long.
+It is positioned symmetrically respect to the IP and it supports directly the L0 detector.
 The eight striplet modules, arranged in a pin wheel geometry, are mounted on the two cooled flanges.
-The L0 is mechanically decoupled by the other layers of the SVT.
-They are supported on the backward and forward side on the W conical shields by two gimbal rings, allowing the necessary degree of freedom preventing SVT over-constraints during the mounting operations.
-The Be beam-pipe is connected at each side through a bellow and a CF flange to the cryostat beam-pipe, splitted in the two arms.
+The L0 is mechanically decoupled from the other SVT layers, which are supported on the backward and forward sides on the conical shields by two gimbal rings, allowing the necessary degree of freedom to prevent SVT over-constraints during the mounting operations.
+The Be beam-pipe is connected at each side through a bellow and a Conflate flange to the cryostat beam-pipe, split in the two arms.
 The LER and HER pipelines represent the warm internal vessel of the cryostat in the superconducting final focus magnet system.
-The forward and backward cryostats are symmetrically positioned around the I.P. and as extreme components of the I.R., with the cryostat beam-pipe terminal CF flanges placed at about 2.2 m far from I.P.
-The cryostat is rigidly connected to the W conical shield flanges and through the terminal back flange, at a very rigid coaxial external tube, allowing a free space of about 2 cm in radius along its extension, for the SVT-L0 cables way-out.
-A longitudinal section of the I.R. system showing all the components is reported in Fig. 6.11.1.
+The forward and backward cryostats are symmetrically positioned around the IP and they are the extreme components of the IR, with the cryostat beam-pipe terminal Conflate flanges placed at about 2.2 m far from the IP.
+The cryostat is rigidly connected to the conical shield flanges and, through the terminal back flange, at a very rigid coaxial external tube, allowing a free space of about 2 cm in radius along its extension for the SVT cables way-out.
+A longitudinal section of the IR system showing all the components is reported in Fig. 6.34.